JBrinco/Quantification-Buddy/README.md

 # Quantification-Buddy

 __This is under development!__
-Quantification using traditional calibration and internal standards in the command line.
+Quantification using traditional calibration and internal standards from the command line.

 ## What am I